barbazul/1kfa/mod_guide_player.md

 ### Taking Wounds

-Getting wounded sucks, and when wounded, all intelligent creatures seek to cure their condition as a very high priority.
+Wounds are a long-term source of trouble for your charcter.
+When wounded, all intelligent creatures seek to cure their condition as a high priority.

 When you are instructed to take a Wound: